Our History and the Christian Connection

 Nourished by the faith community of the Aboriginal Mission at Maloga, William’s growing understanding of Scripture began to equip him for a fight for equality for his own people.
 A long campaign for indigenous rights began.

 When he was in his seventies, his serious activism began.
 This was because he discovered that he couldn’t get the pension if he stayed on an Aboriginal Mission.
 So he moved to Melbourne – and began writing letters and putting together petitions.
-Of all the goals he set for himself during his lifetime, can i buy antibiotics in japan, only one was achieved: that of creating Aboriginal Sunday.
+Of all the goals he set for himself during his lifetime, only one was achieved: that of creating Aboriginal Sunday.
 It is still commemorated today: as NAIDOC week.

 Although William died in 1941, he inspired an entire generation of Aboriginal people to seek justice and to work for the elimination of racist elements in Australia’s government legislation.